 This goes for both B2B and B2C companies.
 It's good to streamline your processes, so your clients are happy right from the first interaction with you.

-If you're ready to get started with eSignatures, then sign up for the free version of eversign to test it out before you buy!
+If you're ready to get started with eSignatures, then sign up for the free account of Xodo Sign to test it out before you buy!